 The procedure usually takes an hour or so and is done on an outpatient basis or in the doctor's office.
 You can resume normal activity right away, except for flying or taking long car trips.
 You'll also need to wear a compression bandage for at least a few days.
 No extra bed rest — you should remain active.

-If EVLT® is performed because of medical necessity, the procedure is usually covered by most insurance policies.
+If EVLT is performed out of medical necessity, the procedure is usually covered by most insurance policies.
 Of course it's always a good idea to check with your insurer, because some insurance companies have very specific criteria for what constitutes medical necessity.
-Many insurers require you to try conservative therapy like compression stockings before authorizing EVLT® or other procedures.
+Many insurers require you to try conservative therapy like compression stockings before authorizing EVLT or other procedures.

 Alternatives to EVLT